YottaDB/YDBDoc/ProgGuide/langfeat.rst

 .. parsed-literal::
    125

-YottaDB/GT.M follows analogous syntax for routine indirection:
+YottaDB follows analogous syntax for routine indirection:

 **DO ^@X(A)** invokes the routine specified by X(A).